Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Cook over a slow heat with the water and citric or tartaric acid, stirring all the time.

-JAM RECIPES: PEACH JAM RECIPE
+JAM RECIPES for PEACH JAM

 1 kg prepared fruit